DevilishSpirits/arcollect/README.md

 ## Contributing
 I am open to contributions but keep in mind that this is a personal project, not a community driven thing.
 Arcollect mostly have what I use and can do with time, but it is built with extensibility and platform agnostism in mind.

 Your favorite platform is likely missing, with a content-script in `webextension` you can add support into Arcollect.
 Chromiums and macOS support are also welcome.
+Better Windows integration too, especially font rendering.
+Some KDE integrations also.

 Please, keep things simple and cross-patform, you have C++, a modern SDL and a bunch of dependencies, use them.
 Platform specific integrations are good while lightweight and simple.
 As an example, Arcollect is a GNOME search provider not using GNOME libs but FreeDesktop ones.